Qualified Germany held after last-gasp Hungary goal in final group match

 But visiting goalkeeper Nuebel had to come to the rescue once more by palming Barnabas Varga's effort from point-blank range wide before Nmecha, in his first Germany match as a starter, stabbed in following a goalmouth scramble.

-Szoboszlai then bagged the last-gasp penalty for the hosts in the ninth minute of added time.
+Szoboszlai then bagged the last-gasp penalty for the hosts, who finished third in the group, in the ninth minute of added time.
+Bottom side Bosnia were already relegated to League B.

 Germany, who last won the World Cup in 2014, will kick off the qualification competition in March following December's draw and, after more than decade without any tournament success, they are desperate to restore their international reputation.